Hi there, I'm Kara Troglin.

 Trainings and Qualifications:

-Other teachers that have inspired my work: Yoga Therapists of Alaska, Dr. Arielle Schwartz author of Therapeutic Yoga for Trauma Recovery, Katie Kurtz: Trauma-Informed Space Holding, and Judith Hanson Lasater.
+Other teachers that have inspired my work: Dr. Arielle Schwartz author of Therapeutic Yoga for Trauma Recovery, David Treleaven - Trauma-Sensitive Mindfulness, and Judith Hanson Lasater.

-I have a Bachelors Degree from the University of Arkansas in Creative Writing with a concentration in poetry with studies in plant biology, psychology, photography, and certified TESOL (Teachers of English to Speakers of Other Languages).
+I have a Bachelors Degree from the University of Arkansas in Creative Writing including studies in psychology, biology, and certified TESOL (Teachers of English to Speakers of Other Languages).